APA Style Guide

 - If you cannot locate a publication date, use (n.d.).

-- Include a retrieval date if the page’s contents are likely to change over time, such as a publicly edited wiki.
+- Include a retrieval date only if the page’s contents are likely to change over time.

 - Web Pages